On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Characterization of Incentive Compatibility

-Proposition \ref{prop:envelope_necessary} uses the result of Lemma \ref{lemma:envelope_conditions} and provides the necessary conditions of the incentive compatibility by constructing the potential functions in (\ref{eq:beta_necessary_S}) and (\ref{eq:beta_necessary_SBar}) that depend only on the allocation rule $\alpha$, up to a constant shift (determined by $\theta_{\epsilon,t}$).
-Hence, given $\alpha$, the payment rules $\phi$, $\xi$, and $\rho$ are pinned down up to a constant.
-Such formulations lead to the celebrated revenue equivalence theorem, which is an important result in mechanism design problem in static settings (e.g., \cite{myerson1981optimal, vickrey1961counterspeculation}) as well as in dynamic environments (e.g., \cite{pavan2014dynamic,kruse2018inverse} ).
-We summarize the revenue equivalence feature of the dynamic mechanism with optimal stopping rule in the following proposition.
+Proposition \ref{prop:envelope_necessary} provides explicit formulations of the potential functions that depend only on the allocation rule $\alpha$, up to a constant shift (determined by $\theta_{\epsilon,t}$).
+As a result, the payment rules $\phi$ and $\xi$ can be pinned down up to a constant given $\alpha$.
+Such results lead to the celebrated revenue equivalence theorem, which is important in mechanism design problems in static settings (e.g., \cite{myerson1981optimal, vickrey1961counterspeculation}) as well as in dynamic environments (e.g., \cite{pavan2014dynamic,kruse2018inverse} ).
+The following proposition summarizes the property of the revenue equivalence of our dynamic mechanism.